wardi/jsonsquared/README.md

 ### Normal strings

-Any other value is treated as a string value.
+Any other value is treated as a normal string value.
 Leading and trailing whitespace is maintained.

 CSV value | JSON value